 “My proudest accomplishment was completing my first-year thesis for my marketing class.
 In this project, I developed a social media marketing campaign for a fashion company.

-During this project, I had to break down the needs of the business, understand their constraints—both operational and financial—then design a campaign that allowed them to effectively show off one of their new products.
+During this project, I had to break down the needs of the business and understand their constraints—both operational and financial.
+Then, I designed a campaign that allowed them to effectively show off one of their new products.

 I am really proud of this project because I was able to work on it from start-to-finish, and because it involved a lot of problem-solving.
-For instance, my initial campaign was way over budget, and so I had to go back, rethink my approach, and analyze ways in which I could make my campaign cost-effective while still maintaining its impact.”
+For instance, my initial campaign was way over budget.
+I had to go back, rethink my approach, and analyze ways in which I could make my campaign more cost-effective while still maintaining its impact.”

 #7: How do you prioritize your work?